ava-labs/avalanchego/contract-examples/README.md

 `ExampleDeployerList` shows how `ContractDeployerAllowList` precompile can be used in a smart contract.
 It uses `IAllowList` to interact with `ContractDeployerAllowList` precompile.
 When the precompile is activated only those allowed can deploy contracts.

-`ExampleFeeManager` shows how a contract can change fee configuration with the `FeeConfigManager` precompile.
+`ExampleFeeManager` shows how a contract can change fee configuration with the `FeeManager` precompile.

 All of these `NativeMinter`, `FeeManager` and `AllowList` contracts should be enabled by a chain config in genesis or as an upgrade.
 See the example genesis under [Tests](#tests) section.